codefordenver/code-for-denver-site/README.md

 Yes!
 Many of our members have been beginning programmers who have found the environment helpful to improve their abilities while providing something of value.

-###I’m not a programmer or not interested in programming.
+###I’m not a programmer or I'm not interested in programming.
 Can I still get involved?

 Yes!
 As long as you are willing to collaborate and engage there are numerous ways in which to be involved.
 As you can tell from our name, coding is a big part of what we do.
 But helping solve challenges in the community takes more than software expertise.
 Our brigade volunteers also have backgrounds in marketing, design, sales, facilitation, nonprofits, project management, and more.
 Additional perspectives and experiences are always valued and welcome, so come on down!

 ###Where can I learn to program?
-(NOTE: make this a table/matrix on the site)

 Luckily, there are numerous resources to choose from.
-Here’s a list of online educational sites, sorted by general cost:
+Here’s a list of a few online educational sites and resources, sorted by general cost:

 |                  Site                 |    Cost   |   Languages/Frameworks   |             Additional Info                  |
 | ------------------------------------- | --------- | ------------------------ | -------------------------------------------- |